 The Goo’s opened the evening with the fan favorite track, “Dizzy,” and played a predictable, yet effective set list, consisting of all of their major hits.
 They also played the song that is scheduled to be their next single, “When the World Breaks Your Heart.”
 This song should do very well on the radio for them.
 The big question is: why wasn’t this song released as a single before their summer tour started?

 Before starting the mega-hit, “Name,” Rzeznik dedicated the performance to the supportive hometown audience.
 He had everyone in the audience on their feet and singing along to this pop music masterpiece.

-During the song written about a street in Buffalo, “Broadway,” Rzeznik played a small portion of a guitar solo, and then quickly aborted it, explaining that it was all he could play, because he used all of his money meant for guitar lessons on beer instead.
+During the song written about a main street in Buffalo, “Broadway,” Rzeznik played a small portion of a guitar solo, and then quickly aborted it, explaining that it was all he could play, because he used all of his money meant for guitar lessons on beer instead.
 He then stated that Takac used all of his money meant for bass lessons on pot.
 Takac responded to that accusation by playing a very cool bass solo; who knew that he could play like that?

 Takac also took center stage for four songs – doing two songs at a time.
 This has been a standard part of a Goo’s show for years.
 Although some of the causal fans may not recognize the Takac songs, this part of the show is always fun for the loyal, diehard followers.
 The Takac song, “Bringing on the Light,” from ‘Magnetic,’ is really a great song.
 Takac always takes this one to the next level when performing it live.

 However, the highlight of the show was a powerful and epic performance of the #1 Billboard hit and song of the 90’s decade, “Iris.”
 Rzeznik’s passionate vocals had everyone’s attention.
 This song is a musical masterpiece – perhaps even the greatest song written in the 1990’s.
 Rzeznik really gives this song all he has, night after night.